leonchen/cantaloup/README.md

 Set and get configuration.
 Cantaloup uses redis for storage and will load data from redis when boot up.

+You can require the storage lib directly to use it in backend.
+If so, note that you should start use it when it emits the "ready" event which means data in redis has been loaded.

 ## Set
 set value of the key